 Prior to issuing Building Permits for the Project, Placer County shall require the Project Applicant to pay appropriate fair share development impact fees for Project review and to maintain existing levels of fire protection service in the NTFPD service area.
 The NTFPD shall review and approve, fire protection systems in buildings, fire flows to hydrants and the snowmaking system, and emergency vehicle access routes in the HMR Project area.
+TCPUD will also review the building plans for compliance with TCPUD Ordinances and a determination of fees prior to issuance of Building Permits.

-The TRPA, NTFPD, and Calfire shall review building designs, building materials, landscaping, and vegetation clearance for compliance with TRPA Code of Ordinances (2004), Section IX, Chapter 75, \$75.3 PRC \$4291 and CCR, Title 24, Part 2, known as the 2007 California Building Code (CBC), \$701A.3.2 New Buildings Located in Any Fire Hazard Severity Zone.
+The TRPA, NTFPD, and Calfire shall review building designs, building materials, landscaping, and vegetation clearance for compliance with TRPA Code of Ordinances (2004), Section IX, Chapter 75, §75.3 PRC §4291 and CCR, Title 24, Part 2, known as the 2007 California Building Code (CBC), §701A.3.2 New Buildings Located in Any Fire Hazard Severity Zone.

 Prior to occupancy, the NTFPD shall annex the Project area to provide for fire protection.
-The NTFPD shall enter into mutual aid agreements for wildfire suppression with the LTBMU and Calfire, and coordinate with these agencies on developing and implementing wildland fuel reduction measures as needed in the Project area and vicinity.
+The NTFPD shall enter into mutual aid agreements for wildfire suppression with the USFS LTBMU and Calfire, and coordinate with these agencies on developing and implementing wildland fuel reduction measures as needed in the Project area and vicinity.